Thaspeeha/Anthos-Terra-NASA-2025/README.md

 A **rule-based prediction system** determines bloom likelihood using defined threshold conditions.
 For example, an NDVI value above 0.3, combined with moderate rainfall and an optimal temperature range, indicates a higher probability of blooming.

-For this prototype, the model focuses on **_Tribulus omanense_**, a native desert plant species in Abu Dhabi.
+For this feature, the model focuses on **_Tribulus omanense_**, a native desert plant species in Abu Dhabi.
 This localized approach enables targeted bloom prediction, trend visualization, and region-specific ecological insights.

 ### 🤖 AI-Assisted Plant Detector